 If you want to try out the paid service, you have a choice of only two plans.
 As usual, the yearly plan offers the best value and the packages available are:

 - We’ve rounded up the best free VPN

 How to choose the best Chrome VPN

-For a Chrome VPN extension, you’ll doubtless be looking to protect your privacy while surfing, and to bypass censorship or unblock geo-restricted content.
+For a Chrome VPN, you’ll doubtless be looking to protect your privacy while surfing, and to bypass censorship or unblock geo-restricted content.
 And as always, you’ll want strong encryption and protocol support for tight security.

 Performance levels are also important, especially if you’re keen on using Chrome to access streaming services.
-And for obvious reasons, the browser extension should be easy to setup and use.
+And for obvious reasons, the Chrome VPN extension should be easy to setup and use.